ameyabhamare/data-512-homework_2/README.md

 3. [Wikimedia API Documentation](https://www.mediawiki.org/wiki/API:Info)

-# Research Implications
----
-This assignment provided intriguing insights into Wikipedia as a data source.
-I discovered the concept of article quality rankings and found that less populated states like Wyoming and Vermont had better per capita article coverage.
-Surprisingly, major city articles, like those for San Francisco, Seattle, and New York City, didn't have high quality ratings, likely due to their frequent and dynamic editing.

-I noticed several biases in the data, including the significant influence of population centers on per capita rankings.
-Major cities exhibited varying article qualities likely due to frequent edits, and they often lacked state names in their titles, requiring special handling.
-Interestingly, I encountered no missing data after ORES calls, which exceeded my expectations, demonstrating the scalability and reliability of the ORES model.
-I'm keen to delve deeper into the ORES model's mechanics, understanding its article grading methodology, the significance of different parameters, and the mathematical aspects of probability score assignment.

-Using open source data like Wikipedia for data science research poses inherent challenges.
-Online data is rife with biases, including geographical, racial, economic, and more.
-In our assignment, we witnessed how larger population centers influenced article quality, illustrating the potential skewing of results in algorithms trained on such biased datasets.
-Overrepresented groups or regions can significantly influence data-driven decisions, necessitating a cautious approach to avoid detrimental real-world effects in decision-making based on data science research.

-Wikipedia stands out as a valuable data source due to its extensive information repository.
-This assignment focused on extracting metadata from articles, revealing the vast potential for in-depth analysis.
-Despite being widely regarded as a reliable resource, its open-source nature allows public edits, leading to potential inaccuracies.
-Instances of edit wars have resulted in certain articles, like San Francisco, being locked.
-Nevertheless, I believe Wikipedia remains a valuable resource for diverse analyses.
-The previous assignment explored page views, while this one delved into article qualities, showcasing the numerous possibilities for data analysts.

-Wikipedia offers extensive opportunities for supporting data science research.
-Its reliability in historical data makes it ideal for time series analytics, representing a significant use case.
-Being a primary online information source due to its vast content, Wikipedia is widely accessible.
-Additionally, the Wikimedia Foundation now provides comprehensive APIs and models, enhancing access to various data and metadata aspects.
-These resources make conducting data science analysis on Wikipedia data highly appealing.

 # Workflow

 In **data_acquisition.ipynb**, I make a Wikimedia API calls to get latest revision IDs for each article title.
 I used these generated revision IDs to makes ORES API calls for each article title.
 The ORES response is a multilevel dictionary.